-For some people the decision to stop drinking can be a difficult one as they may be experiencing addiction issues.
+For some people, the decision to give up drinking can be a difficult one.
+They may be experiencing addiction or dependency issues, or may otherwise feel their drinking has become problematic.
 For others, it may be a lifestyle choice that is right for them as they do not enjoy being drunk or the side effects of alcohol.
-Regardless of their reasons it is important to be supportive of their choice in whatever way you can.
+Regardless of their reasons, it is important to be supportive of your friend’s choice in whatever way you can.

-Ways to support your friend who has given up drinking
+Ways to support your friend when they give up drinking

 Let your friend know that you are there to support them and that you will try to help them to stick with their decision.